CodeWizzard201/InitiativeTracker/README.md

 # InitiativeTracker
 Personal Project for working on an Initiative Tracker for TTRPGs like D&amp;D. Uses Python.
+An initiative tracker allows game masters (GMs) to manage the rolled initiative stat within the combat game state.

 Basic Features include:
 -Add combatants to the list.